NenadWritesDocs/docosaurus_nenad/my-website/docs/CV/NenadPajovic_CV.md

 ## FIS (May 2024 - present)

 Back at FIS after after 2 years.
-Now part of a different product , working together with a team of technical writers.
+Now part of a different product, working together with a team of technical writers.
 Documenting end-user documentation, developer guides, improving UI-UX text, and advocating technical writing best practices (docs-as-code approach, working in branches, using prose linting tools, automating everyday tasks).
 Whenever I have chance, I learn more about automation (Python, PowerShell, Selenium), AI and machine learning.

 ## Think Big Development (July 2023 - March 2024)